-Every month in our mobile app DailyArt (download it for free for iOS/Android) we specially feature a collection from one magnificent museum.
-This month we feature pieces from The Kunsthistorisches Museum in Vienna, one of the foremost museums in the world, which owns rich holdings comprising artworks from seven millennia – from Ancient Egypt to the late 18th century.
-On this occasion we decided to share more masterpieces from this museum with you.
-Check out this 5 kinda weird portraits from KHM collection that will make you wonder about human physhiognomy.
+The Kunsthistorisches Museum in Vienna, one of the foremost museums in the world, owns rich holdings comprising artworks from seven millennia – from Ancient Egypt to the late 18th century.
+We decided to share some masterpieces from this museum with you.
+Check out 5 weird portraits from the Kunsthistorisches Museum collection that will make you wonder about human physiognomy.
 Enjoy!

 Petrus Gonsalvus, “the man of the woods,” was born in 1537 in Tenerife.
 His life has been well chronicled as he became famous during his lifetime because of his condition called hypertrichosis, an abnormal amount of hair growth over the body.
-Gonsalvus was a noble man, although he was never considered fully human in the eyes of his contemporaries.
-He married and had children – four of seven were also afflicted with hypertrichosis, and painted.
-It is believed that marriage between Petrus Gonsalvus and lady Catherine inspired fairy tale Beauty and the Beast.
+Gonsalvus was a nobleman, although he was never considered fully human in the eyes of his contemporaries.
+He married and had children (of which four out of seven were also afflicted with hypertrichosis).
+It is believed that the marriage between Petrus Gonsalvus and lady Catherine inspired the fairy tale Beauty and the Beast.

-The prince Gundakar took part in the equestrian ballet, one of the elaborate festivities held at the Viennese court to mark the marriage of Emperor Leopold I and the Spanish infanta Margarita Teresa (that famous one from Velasquez portraits) in Vienna in 1667.
+Prince Gundakar took part in the equestrian ballet, one of the elaborate festivities held at the Viennese court to mark the marriage of Emperor Leopold I and the Spanish infanta Margarita Teresa (that famous one from Velázquez portraits) in Vienna in 1667.
 I really wonder how on earth this poor horse endured all these decorative elements – they seem to be heavy!

-Frederick III, called the Peaceful, was Holy Roman Emperor from 1452 until his death, the first emperor of the House of Habsburg.
-During his reign, Frederick concentrated on re-uniting the Habsburg “hereditary lands” of Austria and took a lesser interest in Imperial affairs.
-Nevertheless, by his dynastic entitlement to Hungary as well as by the Burgundian inheritance, he laid the foundations for the later Habsburg Empire.
-Mocked as “Arch-Sleepyhead of the Holy Roman Empire”during his lifetime, he is today increasingly seen as an efficient ruler.
+Frederick III, called the Peaceful, was Holy Roman Emperor from 1452 until his death, and the first emperor of the House of Habsburg.
+While in power, Frederick concentrated on re-uniting the lands he considered to rightfully belong to the Habsburg family of Austria.
+He was way less interested in Imperial affairs.
+Because he felt entitled to the lands of Hungary as well as by the Burgundian inheritance, was the first to establish the later Habsburg Empire.
+During his lifetime, he was mocked as “Arch-Sleepyhead of the Holy Roman Empire,” but today is increasingly seen as a quite efficient ruler.